Black hole (networking)

-In networking, a black hole refers to a place in the network where incoming or outgoing traffic is discarded (or "dropped" or sinkholed) without informing the source that the data did not reach its intended recipient.
+In networking, a black hole or sinkhole is a place in the network where incoming or outgoing traffic is discarded or "dropped" without informing the source that the data did not reach its intended recipient.

 When examining the topology of the network, the black holes themselves are invisible, and can only be detected by monitoring the lost traffic.

-The name is presumed to have originated from the astronomical body called a black hole - an astronomical body so dense that its gravity prevents anything from escaping, even light.
+The name is presumed to have originated from the astronomical body (black hole) or the hydrological feature (sinkhole).

 Addresses

 A black hole IP address specifies a host machine that is not running or an address to which no host has been assigned.

 Even though TCP/IP provides a means of communicating the delivery failure back to the sender via ICMP, traffic destined for such addresses is often just dropped.

 Blackholed addresses are undetectable only to protocols that are both connectionless and unreliable (e.g., UDP).
 Connection-oriented or reliable protocols (TCP, RUDP) will either fail to connect to a blackholed address or will fail to receive expected acknowledgements.